-- 20. New Zealand has increased its petrol excise by appreciably more than 10 cents a litre since March 2002, and is currently 66.524 cents per litre allocated to the National Land Transport Fund.
+20. New Zealand has increased its petrol excise by appreciably more than 10 cents a litre since March 2002, and is currently 77.284 cents cents per litre allocated to the National Land Transport Fund (plus GST).
 Annual registration fees for cars in New Zealand are much lower than in NSW and other states.
 A further 6 cents per litre is collected to be applied to motor accident compensation and in Auckland, a further 10 cents per litre is levied for regional transport.
-It is of note that higher fuel taxation has not stopped the New Zealand economy performing well. - 17.
-Mass distance location charges for heavy trucks in Australia are long overdue.
-Incredibly, a National Transport Commission 2015 paper on road user charges, complete with nine options looking at pay as you go (PAYGO) methodology did not even raise the option of mass distance charges.
-This is despite Infrastructure Australia calling for a user-pays approach to provide greater fairness in the way Australia pays for its roads to include the introduction of direct heavy vehicle charging.